Every cab passenger's got a tale or two about a shocking or unpleasant taxi journey.

 Better to accept the situation as just part and parcel of a taxi driver’s life, take the passenger with good grace – and hope they give you a generous tip.

-Driving, especially in cities, can be a frustrating business.
+Taxi driving, especially in cities, can be a frustrating business.
 Just one set of roadworks can easily double your journey time.

 It’s tempting in those situations to suggest to the passenger that they walk the final stretch.
 They might reach their destination quicker, and you can get onto your next fare in good time.